 This new Gmail and Yahoo!
 Sender requirement just means you shouldn’t use a free email address (@gmail, @googlemail, @yahoo, etc).

 Why?
 Gmail’s DMARC policy is changing.
-Starting in February, the DMARC policy on Google will change from “none” to “quarantine”.
-What this means is that any email sent from a gmail address from outside of the Gmail app will go to the spam folder (AKA quarantined).
+Since February 2024, the DMARC policy on Google changed from “none” to “quarantine”.
+What this means is that any email sent from a Gmail address from outside of the Gmail app will go to the spam folder (AKA quarantined).

 This is to help protect Gmail users from people pretending to have a gmail address.
 Spammers might fake a gmail address to get sensitive information from people, also known as phishing.